Van driver for rroute at Smithville ISD. CDL not required. Clear criminal history and background check mandatory.

 Ability to work a variety of shifts, weekends, holidays, and be on-call.

-Ability to work more than 40 hours per workweek, and travel, when required.
+Ability to work in excess of 40 hours per workweek, and travel, when required.

 Additional Military Occupational Specialty (MOS) Code or Crosswalk information is available from the Texas State Auditor's Office at Criminal Justice MOS Codes.